p2k/ecoinpool/README.md

 send "Server Terminating" as an error message to connected clients) enter `q().` at the console.

+> At this point you might want to configure ebitcoin first. ebitcoin is the
+> block chain monitor/explorer which comes with ecoinpool as an add-on.
+It
+> enables ecoinpool to listen for block changes instead of polling for the
+> block number five times per second.
+See the section about "ebitcoin" below.

 After you started ecoinpool, head over to the main site at `http://<your domain>:5984/ecoinpool/_design/site/_show/home`.
 It should say "This server has been freshly installed and is not configured yet.
 Fix this.".
 In case you're no longer logged in on CouchDB (ecoinpool uses CouchDB's user and authentication system), do so by clicking "Login" on the lower right corner.
 The "Fix this" link will only appear for an admin user.
-Click it now.
+Click it now and you will see the Subpool configuration page.

+First, choose the chain type for your pool, then enter a database name e.g.
+"btc-pool".
+Make sure to use a different database name than you used for ebitcoin.
+Next, you can optionally enter a display name which will be shown on the "Home" page instead of the database name.

+The "Port" setting denotes the port to which the miners should connect to;
+ecoinpool will start listening for RPC requests on this port once the Subpool is activated.
+Set it to 8888 if you don't know which port to choose.

+The "Round" setting controls if a round number should be stored along with the shares.
+On every candidate share (i.e. a share which potentially solves the block) the round number is increased, if enabled.
+Enter a start value into the text field if you want to use this feature.

+The next two fields control ebitcoin's work caching behaviour.
+If you're just in for a quick test, a cache size of 10 is enough.
+In other cases, the value should roughly resemble half of the number of workers in your pool. ecoinpool is constantly trying to refill the cache as fast as possible and even when the cache runs empty or is disabled it will stay fairly responsive.
+Be aware that the cache is completely discarded on a block change and subsequently refilled, so don't set this value too high.
+You may want to set the server logger to "debug" and watch the cache behaviour to get an optimal value.
+Remember, the cache is just a way to deal with simultanous requests.
+The maximum work age is the time in seconds until cached work will be discarded (this is _not_ the time a miner has to send in valid work).
+Usually the default is fine.

+Next is the CoinDaemon configuration.
+The options you can set here depend on the selected chain type.
+Daemons which support local work creation through the `getmemorypool` call will have two extra fields "Pay To" and "Tag".
+The former will override the default payout address on block solves; if you leave it empty, ecoinpool will create an account called "ecoinpool" via RPC call and use this one for payout.
+The other field allows you to add an arbitrary string to the coinbase (max.
+20 characters) which will be appended to "eco@".
+E.g. if you set it to "ozco.in", the coinbase will start with "eco@ozco.in" (greetings fly out to Graet and his team).
+If you leave it empty, the coinbase will start with just "eco" as a default.

+When the Daemon also supports the ebitcoin add-on, another field "ebitcoin Client" will be displayed.
+It allows to choose from a list of appropriate clients, identified by their database name.

-You will see the Subpool configuration page.
-It should be self-explanatory.
-You can use "btc-pool" as a name and port 8888, if you don't know what to choose there.
-If you want merged mining (only for BitCoin), choose the desired chain from the list at "Aux Pool Chain" (currently only NameCoin) and enter e.g.
+Following the CoinDaemon configuration are the Aux Pool settings.
+These are used for merged mining (only for Bitcoin), choose the desired chain from the list (currently only NameCoin) and fill out the other fields just like for the main pool.
+The AuxDaemon configuration panel also behaves in the same way as for the CoinDaemon.
-"nmc-pool" as Aux Pool Name.

-For the CoinDaemon and AuxDaemon configuration, an ebitcoin client can be chosen.
-See the section about "ebitcoin" below on how to set this up.

-Hit "Save Configuration" above when you're finished.
+Hit "Save Configuration" above when you're finished with everything.
 Finally click "Activate Subpool" after the page reloaded and your pool is running.
+Reward yourself with cake and a hot beverage of your choice for reading this far and getting the thing to run.

 Creating Accounts And Workers
 -----------------------------